pnnl/NWQ-Sim/doc/tn_sim_manual.md

    - Introduce dynamic tile and tensor sizing to eliminate intermediate data copies during simulation

 2. **Modify NWQ-Sim Integration**:
-   - Adapt the simulation kernel or gate fusion logic to schedule circuit gates using TAMM’s execution model
+   - Adapt the simulation kernel or gate fusion logic to schedule circuit to run multiple gate operations in parallel to fully utilize the tamm scheduler.